singh1114/best/_posts/2020-04-12-a-beginners-guide-to-classification-trees-decision-trees.md

 We will discuss it further while creating the model using Information Gain.

-> Information gain is the count of entropy that we removed after adding a node to the tree.
+> Information gain is the value of entropy that we removed after adding a node to the tree.

 ## Gini Index in Classification Trees